jsroest/rubigo_navigator/README.md

 ## Additional information

-I am using this way of working screens, controllers and navigation with Flutter apps since 2020.
+I am using this way of working with screens, controllers and navigation with Flutter apps since 2020.
 But the first implementation goes back to WindowsCE.
 It always served me well and has never let me down.